kirberich/huegely/README.md

 ## Requirements
 Huegely requires python 3.x, for no good reason other than that I'm heartless.

-The only other requirements is the `requests` library.
+The only other requirement is the `requests` library.

 ## Documentation
 Documentation can be found at https://huegely.readthedocs.org/